zliu15471/robo_romeo/README.md

-# Introduction - can AI be creative?
+#  Project Description - can AI be creative?

 - Applied Object-Oriented Programming (OOP) to design the batch for training dataset.